subgraph/subgraph_metaproxy/README.md

 2. By itself, Metaproxy will not block DNS leaks.
 A Tor enforcement policy at the netfilter/iptables level is better suited to addressing this issue.

 3. Metaproxy is not going to work very well with IPv6.
-Tor currently doesn't support it either.